SigSegvSquad/link_finder/README.md

 # LinkFinder
 Simple Chrome Extension to navigate all the fuckin Meet Links given by the college

+Links are hardcoded because I can't be assed to make anything actually useful

 ## Installation Guide
 once downloaded, extract the extension files into a folder